visgl/deck.gl/dev-docs/RFCs/first-person-mercator-viewport-rfc.md

 ### Viewport

-The current base viewport class would be extended with a lnglat property
+The current base viewport class would be extended with a lnglat property, meaning that any viewport can calculate the uniforms required for layers with geospatial coordinate systems.
 - lnglat anchor
 - zoom scale
-- offset

-This means that any viewport can calculate
+As background, there are a couple critical uniforms needed by the `project` shader module when handling layers with data using geospatial coordinates.
 - projection center
 - distance scales
-which are two critical uniforms needed by the `project` shader module when handling geospatial coordinates.

 ## Proposal: An Alternative Viewport Hierarchy